peteroupc/peteroupc.github.io/graphics.md

 - Lamothe, A., _Tricks of the 3D Game Programming Gurus: Advanced 3D Graphics and Rasterization_, Sams, 2003.
 Published after 1999, but most of the 3-D capabilities discussed there are within the spirit of this specification.
 - Lamothe, A., _Tricks of the Windows Game Programming Gurus_, Sams, 1999.
 - J. McCornack et al., _Tricks of the Mac Game Programming Gurus_, Hayden Books, 1995.
+- PC hardware guidelines:
     - Multimedia PC Marketing Council, "Multimedia PC Level 1 and Level 2 Specifications" (May 1993), also in Microsoft Knowledge Base article Q106055 (1993).
-The two specifications are called MPC Level 1 and MPC Level 2 in this document.
+The two specifications are called MPC Level 1 (from 1990) and MPC Level 2 (from 1993) in this document.
+    - In _Dr.
+Dobbs' Journal_, Sep.
+1995 ("Of Interest"), it was announced that the Multimedia PC Software Publishers Association released an MPC Level 3 specification.
+    - Microsoft Corp., _PC 97 Hardware Design Guide_, 1996.
+    - Intel & Microsoft, _PC 98 System Design Guide_, 1997, ISBN 1-57231-716-7.
+    - Intel & Microsoft, _PC 99 System Design Guide_, 1998.
+ISBN 0-7356-0518-1.
 - Roca, Jordi, et al., "[**Workload Characterization of 3D Games**](https://ieeexplore.ieee.org/abstract/document/4086130)", _2006 IEEE International Symposium on Workload Characterization_.
 IEEE, 2006.
 Study on measuring certain features of 3-D games that are of interest in this specification, including triangles per frame.
 See the [**`attila-sim` repository**](https://github.com/attila-gpu/attila-sim).
 - Rodent, H., "Animation in Win32", Microsoft Developer Network, Feb.
 1, 1994.
 - Thompson, N., _Animation Techniques in Win32_, Microsoft Press, 1995.